ADHD medicines - supply shortage

 • If you have any questions, speak to your doctor or pharmacist.

-• Additional advice may be available from your country’s national shortage register or national competent authority.
+For additional information, consult your country’s shortage register or contact your national competent authority.

 Key facts